 You've hosted Thanksgiving, it's over, and your guests have a full stomach and full hearts.
 But what about all the turkey leftovers?
 Don't worry - we've got you covered.
 No need to keep eating slabs of reheated turkey over and over again!
-These meals are full of variety, and no-one will feel like they're eating endless turkey, even if they are.
+These meals are full of variety, and no-one will feel like they're eating endless turkey (even if they are!)
+Here's what to do with leftover turkey.

 First of all, let's be certain about food safety.
 If you can do so on the day, package up turkey leftovers into separate freezer bags and keep them in the freezer.

 The best way to do this for a family of 4 is to use quart-sized freezer bags, and fill them half to three-quarters full of turkey, then store in the freezer.
 (For a family where the kids are young and don't eat much, use sandwich-sized freezer bags and fill them almost full.)
-The stored turkey needn't be in slab form; small shredded bits are perfectly fine for all of these recipes.
+It needn't be in slab form; small shredded bits are perfectly fine for all of these recipes with leftover turkey.
 You can see how you would easily be able to make the most of every last bit of turkey you cooked this way.

 If it's already the day after Thanksgiving and all the turkey is in one giant container in the fridge, don't worry; separate it out now into bags as described above; keep one bag in the fridge for today and freeze the rest.